krishnaraj-doureradje/library_system/README.md

 ## Tests
 I've added unit and integration test code to test the application's behavior, which is very useful for detecting bugs in the code before it goes into production.

-> These tests use in-memory databases, so no files are created at runtime.
+> These tests create a new test.db file at runtime.
 At the end of the test, these DB are automatically deleted.

 ```shell
 $ pytest tests